wp-plugins/wpeventticketing/readme.txt

 Contains the following features:

-* Collect payments payment via paypal.
+* Collect payments via paypal.
 * Set total attendance limit.
 * Multiple ticket types.
-For example, ticket type A includes a t-shirt while ticket type B2 does not.
+For example, ticket type A includes a t-shirt while ticket type B does not.
 * Custom ticket options.
 This allows you to decide what information you want ticket purchasers to provide.
 For example, name, address, shirt size, twitter handle, etc...
 * Create ticket packages.
 For example, early bird specials.
 Ticket packages can be used to give